multycloud/multy/CONTRIBUTING.md

 5. Submit your changes for review
    If you go to your repository on GitHub, you'll see a `Compare & pull request` button.
 Click on that button.
 6. Start a Pull Request

    Now submit the pull request and click on `Create pull request`.
-7. Get a code review approval/reject
+7. Get a code review approval
 8. After approval, merge your PR
 9. GitHub will automatically delete the branch after the merge is done. (they can still be restored).